By Natalie Buchwald, LMHC | Last Updated: June 25th, 2026

-If you want help managing anxiety, depression or other mental health issues, but don’t know where to begin, you’re not alone.
-The world of psychotherapy can seem vast and confusing to those new to it.
-A wide range of therapeutic approaches exists, yet no single type is right for everyone.
+If you want help managing anxiety, depression, or another mental health issue but don’t know where to begin, you’re not alone.
+Most people start therapy without knowing the difference between one approach and the next.
+There are many types of psychotherapy, and no single type is right for everyone.

 Cognitive Behavioral Therapy is a short-term, goal-oriented therapy that focuses on the link between our thoughts (cognition) and our actions (behavior).
 It is intended to help people change thought patterns that cause unhealthy, unproductive, or incapacitating behavior.